-The HMO requires all participants to select a participating primary care provider (PCP) and use this provider for routine and preventive services.
-HMO members must use a provider or hospital in their benefit plan network and must access care by coordinating services with their PCP.
+Both the HMO-Referral and the Enhanced Access HMO require all Members to select a participating primary care provider (PCP).
+HMO-Referral and Enhanced Access HMO Members must use a participating provider or hospital in their network for routine care.